 Not all colleges base their scholarships on financial need or ability to pay.
 Still, they may require you to fill out the FAFSA before awarding merit, athletic, or other talent-based scholarships.
 Overall, it’s best to ask each prospective college if you should submit the FAFSA for non-need-based scholarships.

-Sweeping changes are coming for the FAFSA process when it’s unveiled by Dec.
+Sweeping changes arrived when the new FAFSA process was unveiled on Dec.
 31, 2023.
 This overhaul includes a simplified form, automatic tax data collection, new family contribution calculations, and changes for divorced parents.
 Remember, this aid is for the 2024-25 academic year starting in fall of 2024.

-Here’s a quick summary of the biggest upcoming FAFSA changes:
+Here’s a quick summary of the biggest FAFSA changes:

-- Simplified FAFSA form: It will now contain only 36 questions, down from more than 130.
+- Simplified FAFSA form: It now contains only 36 questions, down from more than 130.
 This streamlining is part of the FAFSA Simplification Act.